 - Staff are working overtime to process changes and process new applications.

-The extra benefits for March will start to be issued on April 17.
-The extra benefits for April will start to be issued on May 15.
-The extra benefits for May will start to be issued on June 15.
+The extra benefits for June will start to be issued around July 15.
+The extra benefits for July will start to be issued around August 15.
 If you already received the maximum allotment, you will not receive anything extra.